-- Regulatory and legal risk: The Group operates in regulated sectors (licensing policies regarding Radio and education policies in the Education business) and is therefore exposed to regulatory and administrative risks that could adversely affect its main businesses.
+- Risk for the proliferation of sectoral regulation.
+The Group operates in regulated sectors and is therefore exposed to regulatory and administrative risks that could adversely affect its businesses.
 Additionally, the Group's businesses are subject to diverse competition, merger control and antitrust regulations, both international and national.